KevinWang94/KevinWang94.github.io/_posts/2016-06-05-SovietSatellites1.md

 see how this goes.

-As with the last several trips chronicled here, I'm traveling with Aaron Roper for this part of my summer.
-This part of my summer was originally conceived as a journey across the Silk Road, as I wanted to make some sort of larger journey with vacation-starved full-time life looming.
+As with the last several trips chronicled here, I'm traveling with Aaron through these countries..
+This part of my summer was originally conceived as a journey across the Silk Road, as I wanted to make some sort of larger journey given that vacation-starved full-time life is looming.
 I actually seriously considered the overland experiences offered by companies such as [Oasis Overland](http://www.oasisoverland.co.uk/) and [Dragoman](https://www.dragoman.com/),